jjjutla/EcoScan/README.md

 # DishDeal
 DishDeal is a reduce-food-waste to earn iOS app that uses machine learning to tokenise food into 3D NFTS, connecting consumers with restaurants that have excess food.
+Upon purchase and feedback, users are rewarded with tokens for each transaction, redeemable for future discounts or events at the participating restaurants.

 ## Tech Stack